Service Project Archive

 There is now a vegetable garden located on the Northwestern campus behind the Institute for Policy Research at 2046 Sheridan Road.
 Brady Scholars constructed twelve 2’ x 10’ garden boxes and filled them with compost and seeds.
 Beets, lettuce, green beans, and tomatoes were planted.
 Before the winter of 2013-14, a hoop house (modified greenhouse) will be built.

 The investment our Brady Class of 2013 has made to the City of Evanston will continue with the support of several student groups on campus.
 The Brady Class of 2014, Lending for Evanston and Northwestern Development, Northwestern Community Development Corp., Engineers for a Sustainable World, and Environmental Campus Outreach have agreed to sustain this work.
 Wild Roots has also expressed an interest in partnering with Brady Scholars to expand the Norris garden.
-The ASG Sustainability Committee is contributing resources to insure the successful implementation of this project.
+The ASG Sustainability Committee is contributing resources to

 Good relationships with the citizens of Evanston have been established and will continue to grow as a result of this project.
 We are confident that future classes of Brady Scholars will sustain them. – Congratulations to Brady ’13!